fnando/formatter/README.markdown

 has_markup
 ==========

-has_markup is a ActiveRecord plugin that integrates [Tidy](http://sourceforge.net/projects/tidy), [Markdown](http://github.com/rtomayko/rdiscount),
+has_markup is an ActiveRecord plugin that integrates [Tidy](http://sourceforge.net/projects/tidy), [Markdown](http://github.com/rtomayko/rdiscount),
 [Textile](http://redcloth.org/) and `sanitize` helper method into a single